osiris-314/mitm/README.md

 # After that
-a Wireshark window will open and capture all packets that passed throught you and the testing device.
+A Wireshark window will open and capture all packets that passed throught you and the testing device.
 Also Wireshark is configured to only show packets from that particular device